From psychedelic shrubbery in Gabon to sobbing seminars in Japan, we round up the world's weirdest wellness retreats

 12. Cryotherapy, Slovakia

 Benefits are said to include the stimulation of enzyme and hormone production, as endorphins, adrenaline and testosterone are released.
-It’s the coolest wellness trend in town.
+Safe to say it’s a step up from a cold shower.

 More information: www.aquacityresort.com